altayer-digital/ATGValidator/README.md

 ```

 ## ValidatorCache
-This is a custom in memory storage used to hold all rules, valid values, form handler and validation handlers closures.
+This is a custom in memory storage used to hold all rules, form handler and validation handlers closures.
 Please feel free to explore how it is implemented.

 ## Due Credits